 Peer mentor positions may be paid or unpaid.
 For more information, please visit the Mentorship Resource Centre.
 You can also meet with alumni and ask questions about careers through our Career Exploration Programs.

 Community-engaged learning courses are integrated into many programs across U of T. Courses are designed by faculty and staff in collaboration with community partners.
 Unlike work placements or volunteer positions, these courses place an equal focus on students’ educational needs and the needs of the community.
-Community-engaged learning courses are eligible for the CCR.

 For more information, visit the Centre for Community Partnerships.